joosthoi1/CHTweakTutorial/README.md

 If you want access to game variables and functions you'll need this to view the game code.
 (People on the discord can help https://discord.me/cloneheromodding)
 * The Unity Scripting Refrence: https://docs.unity3d.com/ScriptReference/
 Especially if your not a Unity expert this is your friend.
-* My own tweak repo
+* My own tweak repo: https://github.com/joosthoi1/Joost-tweaks
 My tweaks basically use biendeo's tweaks as a template so not quite as useful as his lol

 ### How to get started: